 11.7 At least one month before the date of the meeting an official invitation and the draft agenda shall be sent to the lists of official e-mail addresses of Members and the relevant distribution list.
 The invitation and the draft agenda shall be also placed in the meeting documents area of the CEPT website.

-11.8 Documents to be considered at a meeting should be placed in the meeting documents area of the CEPT website at least two weeks prior to the meeting.
-No formal decision can be taken on issues raised in meeting documents placed on the CEPT website less than two weeks before the meeting, except by the unanimous agreement of all Members participating in the meeting.
+11.8 Documents to be considered at a meeting should be placed in the meeting documents area of the CEPT website at least one week prior to the meeting.
+No formal decision can be taken on issues raised in meeting documents placed on the CEPT website less than one week before the meeting, except by the unanimous agreement of all Members participating in the meeting.

 11.9 Meeting hosts are not required to provide paper copies of meeting documents.